All Episodes

 We need to work together.

-Everybody need to work together on this, you know what I'm saying.
+Everybody needs to work together on this.

-It's sad that you see it on TV, this happens, that happens, this happens, the police and everybody wants you know, you used to point the finger at everybody, but what everybody feels to realize is if you if you're not a part of the solution, then you're part of the problem.
+But what everybody fails to realize is if you're not a part of the solution, then you're part of the problem.

-I know a lot of police officer friends and Sergeant Penny can back me up or disagree if he wants, and they are afraid to do their job now.
+I know a lot of police officer friends, and Sergeant Penny can back me up or disagree if he wants.

 They're afraid to do their job.

-It's never gonna look good.
+It's never going to look good.

-So uh so we can understand that.
+So we can understand that.

 Let me ask the question this way.

-What should the cops have done better and what should the driver maybe have done differently?
+What should the cops have done better, and what should the driver maybe have done differently?

-Well, again, I think there is a level of transparency that needs to be uh brought forth, and I think that uh if people learn to listen to each other, you know, and and and and stop f feeling like they have to be afraid if there is a contact with an African American and male.
+And I think that if people learn to listen to each other, you know, and stop feeling like they have to be afraid if there's a contact with an African-American male, there are issues with that.

 Really want a very specific answer.